-Ecosystem function of 7130 Blanket bogs ( if active bog) is further assessed through assessment of hydrology.
-Drains (cut for purposes of peat cutting, afforestation, etc.) and erosion gullies impact on the hydrology of blanket bog in the local vicinity.
+Ecosystem function of 7130 Blanket bogs ( if active bog) and 7230 Alkaline fens is further assessed through assessment of hydrology.
+Regarding 7130 Blanket bogs ( if active bog), drains (cut for purposes of peat cutting, afforestation, etc.) and erosion gullies impact on the hydrology of blanket bog in the local vicinity.
 The target is for the natural hydrology to be unaffected by drains and erosion gullies.
-The process of restoring hydrological integrity of blanket bog may impact areas of heath habitats, e.g. where the latter may have colonised drained blanket bogs, as discussed in Section 1.3.
+The process of restoring hydrological integrity of blanket bog may impact areas of heath habitats e.g. where the latter may have colonised drained blanket bogs as discussed in Section 1.3.
+The target for 7230 Alkaline fens is to maintain the appropriate natural hydrological regimes necessary to support the natural structure and functioning of the habitat.